MirajHoque/hotelManagementSystem/README.md

 # residentialHotelManagementSystem creted by using C#

-##corFeature
+##coreFeature
-1. sperate log in as operator/admin.
+1.sperate log in as operator/admin.
 2.guest reservation
 3.restaurant section
 4.laundry section